devdsfr/Service-Management-Mobile/README.md

-i there 👋
-I'm Loiane Groner, I'm a Software Engineer at Citibank, and I've been working in tech since 2006.
-I'm from Brazil, and I'm currently living in beautiful Florida.

 I love contributing to the community with blog posts, videos and books.

 Twitter Follow Linkedin: loiane Youtube: loianegroner Twitch: loianegroner